GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2525-02-25-abstract-classes-vs-interfaces.md

 ## Abstract classes vs interfaces

 Both abstract classes and interfaces can be used as a type variable, enabling polymorphism, and both can force classes that inherit from them to implement certain methods.
-What makes this topic a bit more difficult is that both can do more than just providing either abstract methods.
+What makes this topic a bit more difficult is that both can do more than just providing abstract methods.
 As the number of things you can do in a class is quite substantial, I'll try to provide a full overview of everything that is possible with a regular class and compare that with the possibilities and limitations of abstract classes and interfaces.

-A class can be parametrized with the following:
+A class can be parameterized with the following:

-- the access modifier of the class itself (public, private, protected or package-protected).
-The latter is the default.
+- the access modifier of the class itself (public, private, protected or package-protected)
 - an added 'final' modifier for the class
 - the 'extend' part of the class
 - the 'implements' part of the class